adoxography/tailwind-scrollbar/website/docs/getting-started.md

 ### `nocompatible`

 By default, only utilities that can have expressions across browsers are available.
 In order to access additional utilities that may not exist in all browsers, like [rounding](/examples#rounded-bars) and [custom sizes](/examples#custom-sizes), you can add the `nocompatible` flag to the configuration.
+You may need to also set the [preferred strategy](#preferredstrategy) to `pseudoelements` for `nocompatible` utilities to take effect in newer browsers.

 ```javascript
 module.exports = {